facebook/react/docs/tutorial/tutorial.md

 }
 ```

 You'll need to change `this.props` to `props` both times it appears.
-Many components in your apps will be able to written as functional components: these components tend to be easier to write and React will optimize them more in the future.
+Many components in your apps will be able to be written as functional components: these components tend to be easier to write and React will optimize them more in the future.

 ## Taking Turns